Wedrix/watchtower/README.md

 returns the result for the product with id **1**.

-The type of the specified `id` parameter does not matter.
-The only requirement is that it must be non-nullable and correspond to the entity's id field.
+The type of the specified `id` argument must be non-nullable and correspond to the entity's id field.

 ### Relations

-This library is able to resolve the relations of your models.
+This library is also able to resolve the relations of your models.
 For instance, given the following schema definition:

 ```graphql
 type Query {